Leptonic anomalous gauge couplings detection on electron positron colliders: The polarization scheme

 And for $\sqrt{s_{ee}}=1$ TeV polarized ILC, the detection sensitivity is:

-Both anomalous coupling $f_{27}$ and standard model couplings appear in same S channel Feynman diagrams, so the partial cross section is independent to the $W$ outgoing angular and there is no kinematic difference between the anomalous coupling signal and standard model background.
-Although we can not find any effective cuts to improve the sensitivity of the right handed polarized electron-positron process, the detect ability of the polarized linear collider to detect anomalous coupling $f_{27}$ is still improved by more than one order of magnitude compared to the unpolarized one.
+Both anomalous coupling $f_{27}$ and standard model couplings appear in the same S channel Feynman diagrams, so the partial cross section is independent of the $W$ outgoing angle and there is no kinematic difference between the anomalous coupling signal and standard model background.
+Although we can not find any effective cuts to improve the sensitivity of the right handed polarized electron-positron process, the ability of the polarized linear collider to detect anomalous coupling $f_{27}$ is still improved by more than one order of magnitude compared to the unpolarized one.